pasi8787/learning-rollbar-python/docs/troubleshooting.md

 ```

 If you need Python 3.13.9:

 - Download and install from [python.org/downloads](https://www.python.org/downloads/)
   - On Windows, check "Add Python to PATH" during installation
 - Or use pyenv: `pyenv install 3.13.9`
-- Or use your package manager (brew, apt, etc.)
+- Or use your package manager (brew, apt, windows store, etc.)

 If you have multiple Python versions installed, you may need to use `python3.13` explicitly or specify the full path to your Python 3.13.9 installation.

 ### Dependencies fail to install

 **Symptom:**

 ```
 Error: Failed to install packages
 ```